usdot-its-jpo-data-portal/sandbox/README.md

 #### Additional Resources

-A basic tutorial covering how to access the WYDOT data in a Python Jupyter Notebook is provided [here](example/accessing_wydot.ipynb).
+We included basic tutorials on how to access the [WYDOT](example/accessing_wydot.ipynb) and [NYCDOT](example/accessing_nycdot_data.ipynb) CVP data in Python Jupyter notebooks in this repository.
 Note that analysis of the data can be done by almost any programming langauge - Python was just selected for this example due to its ease of use and popularity.

 Additional information about CV data is available at: